-Drumbeat Schools Careers entitlement

-Drumbeat School Careers Programme
+Drumbeat Schools Careers entitlement Drumbeat School Careers Programme

 At Drumbeat we deliver a high quality vocational and careers education for young people with special educational needs to be delivered in a meaningful and appropriate way.
 The Careers programme at Drumbeat allows students to enhance their knowledge and understanding of the world of work, increase self-confidence and help improve social and communication skills.
-As a result, students are more prepared for transition and some have chosen to continue to follow an employment based route at college.
+As a result, students are more prepared for transitions and some have chosen to continue to follow an employment based route at college.

-We have several progressive pathways from class based jobs through to extended placements with minimal support, linked to either AQA unit awards or ASDAN accreditation.
+We have several progressive pathways from class-based jobs through to extended placements with minimal support.
 We are continuing to adapt our programme to meet the needs of all our students.